-No, CLG grants do not require a local match.
+No, CLG grants for fiscal year 2022 do not require a local match.
 CLGs may still elect to show a match if desired to show buy-in and support from the local community, but matching funds must meet the same requirements as grant funds.
 Such applications may receive additional consideration as part of the scoring process.